 Biographic Sketch of the Ministry of Daniel Solberg

 Daniel Solberg has served as the eighth Pastor of Saint Paulus Lutheran Church since November of 1999.
-During the years of his leadership St Paulus has transitioned into a congregation that is remarkably prepared for the new work of missions in urban America and is poised on the threshold of progressive and creative ministry for the 21st century.
+During the years of his leadership Saint Paulus has transitioned into a congregation that is remarkably prepared for the new work of missions in urban America and is poised on the threshold of progressive and creative ministry for the 21st century.

-Solberg is a third generation Lutheran pastor, preceded by his father, Richard, and his two grandfathers, C.K.
+Solberg is a third generation Lutheran pastor, preceded by his father, Richard and his two grandfathers, C.K.
 Solberg and Byron Nelson.
 He was ordained in 1975 into the Lutheran Church in America having earned a M.Div. degree from the Divinity School at Yale University.
 Pastor Solberg served congregations in the Pittsburgh, PA area starting in the small depressed mill town of Donora, continuing in New Stanton, the site of the first VW Assembly Plant in the US.
 Solberg worked to establish an industrial chaplaincy in the plant itself and in neighboring UPS and Robert Shaw facilities.

 During the late years of the 1970s, massive changes in the economic landscape of Pittsburgh, engineered by a disinvestment policy of major banking and corporate interest in Pittsburgh, put thousands of steel workers and supporting service workers in the unemployment lines of the Steel Valleys around Pittsburgh.
 Their cries were muted by the powerful of Pittsburgh who used the opportunity to refashion this historic labor union stronghold into an “upscale” corporate city.
 Pastor Solberg, along with others pastors and congregations, heard the cries, engaged the sufferings, and ministered as best as possible.
 The social tragedy was more than local churches could handle, and so efforts were made to engage the powerful of Pittsburgh to help in this crisis.
 When these efforts were rebuffed, Solberg and these other pastors and congregations, along with affected labor unionist began an 8 year campaign to “prophetically” speak and enact the call for justice and remediation for the tens of thousands of victims of economic disinvestment.

-In 1999, Pastor Solberg was asked to pastor the historic 140 year old congregation in San Francisco, St Paulus Lutheran Church, its eighth pastor.
+In 1999, Pastor Solberg was asked to pastor the historic 140 year old congregation of Saint Paulus Lutheran Church, San Francisco its eighth pastor.
 The declining urban congregation had suffered the tragic loss of its iconic church building in 1995, and was seeking a vision and direction for the 21st century.
 The call issued to Solberg was to lead the congregation into a renewed mission in the urban center of San Francisco.
 The years since Pastor Solberg has served the congregation there have been dramatic developments, largely due to the willingness of the congregation to faithfully wait and test and hear the movements of the Spirit within its congregational life.
 An entrepreneurial venture to establish an Alzheimer’s facility, however, failed when HUD at last moment retracted its promised financing bringing to an end a highly anticipated and significantly funded project.
 The effect was a wrenching soul searching time of reflection.
 With but a whisper of hopefulness, the tattered congregation once again committed itself to mission.
 A revised development direction was embraced, a contract was signed with a well-respected developer, but this too ended, this time in the Great Recession of 2007, the developer was overwhelmed and declared bankruptcy.

 There are challenges ahead, but there are resources which have emerged throughout this past decade, both material and spiritual, from which greater works than these will arise.